TypedDevs/bashunit/docs/parameterized-tests.md

 ```
 :::

-In this example, the `provider_directories` function will be executed
-before running the test. **bashunit** will iterate the list of simple
-strings provided by this function and the test function will be executed
-passing each time the current iteration value as the first argument.
+In this example, the `provider_directories` function will be executed before running the test. **bashunit** will iterate the list of simple strings provided by this function, and the test function will be executed passing each time the current iteration value as the first argument.